Last Updated: February 09, 2023

 (d) Certain Short-term Uses.
 For example, ad customization that does not involve or contribute to profiling.

-(e) Performing Services.
-For example, creating, maintaining, customizing and securing your account with us, processing your purchases, transactions, and payments, hosting our Websites, fulfilling subscription orders, managing databases, performing analyses, billing, and marketing services such as managing promotions and contests.
+(e) Providing our Websites and Performing Services.
+For example, fulfilling the reason you provided Personal Information, creating, maintaining, customizing and securing your account with us, processing your purchases, transactions, and payments, hosting our Websites, providing the Services, fulfilling subscription orders, fulfilling a contract with you or comply with our Terms of Service, managing databases, performing analyses, billing, and marketing services such as managing promotions and contests.

 (f) Internal Research for Tech Development.
 For example, testing, research, analysis, and product development, including to develop and improve our Website, products, and Services.